 Apparently somehow in life I had never had Panna Cotta.
 And I am not sure how that happened.
 Probably because I didn’t know anyone of Italian descent as a child and we didn’t eat out much as kids – and more so, it isn’t very often I get dessert when eating out anyways.
-It occurred to me that maybe I should try more old school recipes and enjoy the simplicity of the flavors.
-And no, Panna Cotta is not vegetarian.
+It occurred to me that maybe I should try more old-school recipes and enjoy the simplicity of the flavors.
+And no, this Panna Cotta is not vegetarian.
 It has gelatin in it.
 Since I was making this for the boys, they were quite happy (and they got more protein).

 Do not use low-fat milk.
 Just don’t.
-Enjoy it for what it is – a simple, rustic pudding that soothes you!
+Enjoy it for what it is, a simple, rustic pudding that soothes you!

 Whole Milk Panna Cotta

 - 1/3 cup granulated sugar

 - 1 vanilla bean, scraped, or 1 tsp pure vanilla extract

 - Pinch fine sea salt

 Pour ½ cup of the milk into a small bowl, sprinkle gelatin on top, let soften for 5 minutes.

 Meanwhile, in a tall saucepan, heat remaining milk, sugar, honey, vanilla, and salt over medium-high, to a simmer.
 Take off heat, whisk in gelatin mixture thoroughly.